KrishnnaYadav5/KrishnnaYadav5/README.md

 I'm a passionate **Full Stack Developer** and **UI/UX Designer** transitioning from a commerce background to technology.
 Currently pursuing my **MCA** at NMITD, University of Mumbai, with hands-on experience in building scalable web applications using modern frameworks and technologies.

 ```
-/* If You Can Dream It, So You Can Do It.
-So Never Give Up.....  */
+If You Can Dream It, So You Can Do It.
+So Never Give Up